 Vermont Department of Health and Transportation.
 Local fitness facilities and recreation departments.
 Regional Planning Commissions.
 Local government.

 Photo of the Month: Each month we feature a photo in the Caledonian Record of people in our community having fun being active.
 Send us an email with the photo (in digital format), names of any people in the photo, and the location of the photo.

 Worksite Toolkits: Our toolkit features 12 specially curated “minute to win it” games designed for any busy worksite to promote team building, fun, and well being.

 Smoothie Bikes: Looking for a fun way to add activity and good nutrition to your next school, church, worksite, or community event?
 Borrow – free of charge – one or both of our smoothie bikes and enjoy the ride!

 Pop Ups in the Parks on our event calendar.
-The Pop Ups offer a variety of free fitness classes.
-For summer 2019, look for Zumba, yoga, Pilates, and TaiChi.
+The Pop Ups offer a variety of free fitness classes during the summer season.
+In summer 2019 we offered Zumba, yoga, Pilates, and TaiChi.
 Look for these and more in summer 2020!

 There are no upcoming events at this time.